 Some argue that reporting false positives is somewhat preferable to missing false negatives.
-This is because while the first keeps things “internal” the second has wider business implications: from bad software to unhappy end-users.
+This is because while the first keep things “internal” the second have wider business implications: from bad software to unhappy end-users.

-We should keep in mind that they are by nature hard to detect.
-Their causes can vary from the way we approached the test to the automation scripts we used and even to test data integrity .
+We should keep in mind is that they are by nature hard to detect.
+Their causes can vary: from the way we approached the test to the automation scripts we used and even to test data integrity.